Cobatsu/Gatsby-TestOut/src/courses/Business Managment.md

 <span style='font-size:18px; color:#01937C'><strong>Course overview</strong></span><br/><br/> The level 3 course is made up of 6 modules and 6 written assignments.
 Each module consists of 40 guided learning hours of material with an additional 30-50 hours worth of optional materials that comprise of recommended exercises, recommended readings, Internet resources, and self-testing exercises.
 <br/><br/>

-<span style='font-size:18px; color:#01937C'><strong>Am I eligible for this progamm?</strong></span><br/><br/> This course is most suited to individuals who are at least 16 years old, have a high school education and wish to progress onto a degree at university, or the Undergraduate Level 4/5 Extended Diploma in Management with Online Business School.
+<span style='font-size:18px; color:#01937C'><strong>Am I eligible for this progamm?</strong></span><br/><br/> This course is most suited to individuals who are at least 16 years old, have a high school education and wish to progress onto a degree at university, or the Undergraduate Level 4/5 Extended Diploma in Management with Richmond College.
 <br/><br/>

 <span style='font-size:18px; color:#01937C'><strong>Level 3 module listing</strong></span><br/><br/> <span style='font-size:15px;'><strong>Managing business operations</strong></span> <br/><br/>